JiayuanWen/sddm-sugar-steamOS/README.md

 Created for desktop mode of [HoloISO](https://github.com/theVakhovskeIsTaken/holoiso).
 Based on the aesthetic of Valve's Steam platform.

 > [!IMPORTANT]
-> Main branch code is for KDE Plamsa 6.
-For KDE Plasma 5, see `kde5` branch.
+> Main branch is for KDE Plamsa 6.
+KDE Plasma 5 version is being developed on `kde5` branch.

 <br>
 <br>